UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson05/assignment/README.md

 ```
 Please note that when inserting csv files, you must at a minimum specify the data directory, followed by N number of csv files to be imported, where N > 1.
 I could not find a clean way to make argparser require N > 2 arguments, only N > 1 or N = X for X >= 1.
 I did however find an open issue on bugs.python.org relating to this lack of feature, issue11354. (https://bugs.python.org/issue11354)

 Testing of the src files was done with the following syntax.
 Note all test should be passing.
 Currently main.py is not being tested, it only parses command line arguments and makes basic function calls.
-If there's time and I'm super bored it's something I'll consider.
+If I get super bored it's something I'll consider.
 ```
 $ pytest --cov=src ./tests/
 $ pytest --cov=src --cov-report html ./tests/